A5ho9999/AlectaBot/index.md

 **`g!suggestComment SUGGESTION_ID COMMENT`**
 - Adds or Edits a Mod Comment on the provided Suggestion (Only 1 Comment Allowed, will replace current comment).
 - Requires Trainee+

+**`g!suggestComment SUGGESTION_ID COMMENT`**
+- Adds or Edits the Status on the provided Suggestion (Only 1 Status Allowed, will replace current Status).
+- Requires Junior+

 **`g!suggestEdit SUGGESTION_ID NEW_CONTENT`**
 - Changes the Content of a Suggestion (Will replace the Current one).